 Basically, it’s Egypt’s version of lasagna or macaroni and cheese.

-Made with rigatoni noodles, minced meat cooked in chopped onion and tomato paste, topped with the classic béchamel sauce.
+Made with rigatoni noodles, minced meat cooked in chopped onion and tomato paste, topped with the traditional béchamel sauce.

 7. Molokhia